6 - A row is a tuple

 In §5 you built a deck of 52 cards as three Vecs.
 The card at index 17 is the triple (suits[17], ranks[17], locations[17]).
 Together those three values are the row.
 There is no Card struct.
 The row exists implicitly in the alignment: the same index, used in every column, recovers all the data about one card.

 The cost of implicit binding is that you must keep the indices aligned.
-If you sort suits without also sorting ranks and locations, the row at every index is corrupted — the deck still has 52 entries in 52 slots, but each slot now holds the suit of one card, the rank of another, the location of a third.
+If you sort ranks without also sorting suits and locations, you corrupt the column: the rank stored at a slot is no longer the rank of the card whose suit and location sit beside it.
+The deck still has 52 entries in 52 slots, but the slots no longer describe coherent cards.
 This is not a hypothetical bug; §9 will produce it deliberately so you can feel the consequences.
 The structural fix in this book is simple: every operation that reorders any column of a table must reorder all columns of that table together.

 The discipline that makes alignment maintainable is single-writer-per-column.
 If only one system writes to locations, and that system writes consistently, alignment is never violated.
 Multiple writers to the same column race against each other and produce inconsistent rows.
-This is what node 25 (ownership of tables) enforces: each table has exactly one writer, and a row is a tuple precisely because that one writer kept all its columns in step.
+This is what node 25 (one writer, many readers) enforces: each table is written by exactly one system, and a row is a tuple precisely because that one writer kept all its columns in step.

 A row is a tuple - assembled from columns indexed by the same entity, kept aligned by discipline rather than by any container holding it together.